SamGowland/Gowla-Macro-Boards/README.md

 Find additional use cases for the PCB within the [Uses directory](https://github.com/SamGowland/Gowla-Macro-Board/tree/master/Uses), a nice example is [dan-r's](https://github.com/dan-r) IR Remote use case.

+<b> Please note in the image a user has hacked a nano into the PCB, pro micros do not go this way around.
+USB must points towards outside.  </b>

 <table>
   <tr>
     <td>